 As the sun heats the ground or ocean, warning them, the air near the ground or ocean warms and becomes less dense.
 As this happens the air begins rising, which lowers the air pressure at the Earth’s surface.

-Very cold air, on the other hand, can create large areas of high pressure because cold air is more dense (heavier) than warm air.
+Very cold air, on the other hand, can create large areas of high pressure because cold air is denser (heavier) than warm air.
 The Earth’s highest surface air pressures are found in masses of very cold air over places such as Siberia.

 The relationship between air pressure and wind.
 Air pressure and wind speed are related: as air pressure drops, wind speed increases.

 Wind: is air in motion.
 It is produced by the uneven heating of the earth’s surface by the sun.
-See video below to learn how changes in air pressure from high to low pressure cause wind.
+See the video below to learn how changes in air pressure from high to low-pressure cause wind.

 Moisture: water can exist in three different states: solid, liquid, and vapor.

 Water droplets form from warm air.
 As the warm air rises in the sky, it cools.
 Water vapor (invisible water in the air) always exists in our air.
 Warm air holds quite a bit of water.
 For example, in the summer it is usually very humid.
 When enough of these droplets collect together, we see them as clouds.
 If the clouds are big enough and have enough water droplets, the droplets bang together and form even bigger drops.
 When the drops get heavy, they fall because of gravity, and you see and feel the rain.

 A cloud is a large collection of very tiny droplets of water or ice crystals.
 The droplets are so small and light that they can float in the air.